UK stocks fall as HSBC overhaul fails to impress

 By Sudip Kar-Gupta and Lionel Laurent

-HSBC took the most points off the blue-chip FTSE 100 index.
-Its shares were down 1.1 percent after investors and analysts questioned whether its pledge to shed almost 50,000 jobs would be enough to lift earnings.
+HSBC shares were down 1.2 percent after investors and analysts questioned whether the pledge to shed almost 50,000 jobs would be enough to lift earnings.
 JPMorgan analysts called the plan “evolution, not revolution.”

 Mining stocks Anglo American and Rio Tinto also took a hit from a broker downgrade.
-Global markets overall were hit by increasing speculation that the U.S. Federal Reserve could raise interest rates sooner than many have so far been expecting, potentially putting an end to years of easy money.
+Global markets overall were hit by increasing speculation that the U.S. Federal Reserve could raise interest rates sooner than many expect, potentially putting an end to years of easy money.

 “We have seen a little bit of a pullback ...
 There is a fair amount of volatility in the market,” said London Capital Group analyst Brenda Kelly.

-The FTSE 100 index was down 0.7 percent at 6,740.49 points by 1428 GMT.
-The index is up about 3 percent year-to-date, but has underperformed pan-European shares, which are up 11 percent over the same period.
+The blue-chip FTSE 100 index was down 0.5 percent at 1025 GMT, at 6,780.90 points.
+The index is up 3 percent year-to-date but has underperformed pan-European shares, which are up 11 percent over the same period.

 With HSBC launching drastic restructuring plans, investors said domestic rivals such as Lloyds looked better bets in terms of near-term growth.